SasiSridhar29/TalentHunt/README.md

-# 🚀 TalentHunt
+# TalentHunt

 **TalentHunt** is a web-based recruitment management application designed to streamline job posting, candidate application tracking, and resume shortlisting.
 It provides a user-friendly interface for recruiters and HR teams to manage the end-to-end hiring process efficiently.

 ---

-## 🧩 Features
+## Features

-- 📝 Post and manage job listings
+- Post and manage job listings
-- 📬 Accept candidate applications
+-  Accept candidate applications
-- 🔍 View and shortlist resumes
+- View and shortlist resumes
-- 📊 Track application status
+- rack application status
-- 🔐 Admin/recruiter login functionality (authentication)
+- Admin/recruiter login functionality (authentication)
-- ⚙️ Backend API support for job and candidate management
+- ⚙ Backend API support for job and candidate management

 ---

-## 🛠️ Tech Stack
+##  Tech Stack

 | Layer       | Technology        |
 |-------------|-------------------|